walcht/CGNvim/README.md

 ```

-In case you get Undefined references in the LSP log, you have to run dotnet restore
+In case you get `Undefined reference` warnings/errors in the LSP log, you have
+to run dotnet restore in your solution/project root directory:

 ```bash
 dotnet restore "<unity-project-name>.sln"